DriesMeerman/Chrozera-Dashboard/readme.md

 # Chrozera Dashboard
 This repository contains the dashboard and the pages linked that are available from the dashboard.

+## Usage
+To start the node application in dev mode you can use `./run.sh` .
+To start the application normally run `node src/main/server.js`

+### Arguments
+-p [PORT]
+it is possible to specify a port number the application should run on with an argument.
+The default port that will be used is 4040.

+-h
+Outputs help information.

 ## Features
 * random number generator
 * password generator